 - Try going up or down the stairs sideways or backwards (safety permitting⚠️)

 **It is important to note that when you are limping, you are putting abnormal loads through parts of your joints that may not appreciate it.

 The goal is to keep your walking and stair climbing as normal as possible (I know it is easier said than done!).
 The less compensations you can learn, the happier your joints will be.

 4. Avoid losing your balance

 This answer is two-fold because the obvious is DUH! you don’t want to lose your balance and fall down the stairs.
-This becomes much more of an issue if you don’t train your balance.
-Goes with the saying “Use it or LOSE it!”
+Balance can be improved upon but, just like your muscles, it needs to be challenged appropriately to improve.